ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 <br>
 Each {{ model }} suite has a <code>suite-ID</code> in the format <code>u-&lt;suite-name&gt;</code>, where <code>&lt;suite-name&gt;</code> is a unique identifier.
 <br>
-For this example you can use <code>u-cy339</code>, which is a preindustrial experiment suite.
+For this example you can use <code>u-cy339</code>, which is a pre-industrial experiment suite.
 <br>
 Typically, an existing suite is copied and then edited as needed for a particular run.